 What’s Good Games

-Andrea Rene, Brittney Brombacher, and Kristine Steimer have worked in some of the biggest names in the video game industry, and now they have come together to bring listeners all they need to know about the gaming world’s latest updates.
+Andrea Rene, Brittney Brombacher, and Kristine Steimer have worked in some of the video game industry’s biggest names, and now they have come together to bring listeners all they need to know about the gaming world’s latest updates.

-With episodes that go up to two hours long, avid gamers can appreciate the depth of coverage and the informativeness of their content.
+With episodes that go up to two hours long, avid gamers can appreciate the depth of coverage and their content’s informativeness.
 Besides bringing you news on the latest happenings and answering listeners’ questions, there’s even a ‘what we played’ section of the show where the hosts share their impressions of upcoming titles and releases.

 Their seasoned experience and expertise make this podcast your go-to source of information for everything gaming, from broader changes in the industry down to specific details.